Scott Pruitt’s Front Row Seat to a Coal Baron’s Generosity

 Mr. Craft sat front and center in Washington as Mr. Trump signed an executive order in March 2017, unwinding some of the Obama administration’s climate change efforts directed at the coal industry.
 “You know what it says, right?
 You’re going back to work,” the president gushed to a group of miners, a smiling Mr. Pruitt by his side.

 For those who have been observing Pruitt’s tenure at the EPA, the contours of this story are familiar.
 As the Times and others have reported, Pruitt meets almost exclusively with the people he’s supposed to be regulating, has all but ignored environmentalists, and shuns non-conservative media.
-As has been true since his Attorney General days, he is more than happy to act as a vessel for oil and gas companies, who basically tell him what to do — which is not to say that their directives conflict with his personal anti-science beliefs.
+As has been true since his attorney general days, he is more than happy to act as a vessel for oil and gas companies, who basically tell him what to do — which is not to say that their directives conflict with his personal anti-science beliefs.
 Pruitt also keeps his schedule mostly secret, so the precise extent of his industry connections is largely a guess.

 And Pruitt has not gone to any great lengths to hide his conflicts of interest.
 The most well-known example may be the sweetheart condo deal he obtained from the wife of an industry lobbyist who tried to influence policy at the E.P.A., but there are plenty of other examples to choose from.